What’s new at HeartCount: Semiannual report

 - Encourage regular breaks and time off

-The Semiannual report contains the scores and metrics associated with each Employee Engagement Category.
+The Semiannual report contains the scores and metrics associated with each Employee engagement category.

 This should help you recognize your organization’s leading areas for improvement.